KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 1. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.
 2. Recommendation: Found `axios` in file `node_helper.js`: Replace it with built-in fetch.
+3. Deprecated: Found `"lockfileVersion": 2` in file `package-lock.json`: Update to lockfileVersion 3.
+Run `npm update`.
-3. Typo: Found `Magic Mirror` in file `package.json`: Replace it with `MagicMirror²`.
+4. Typo: Found `Magic Mirror` in file `package.json`: Replace it with `MagicMirror²`.
-4. Recommendation: Found `axios` in file `package.json`: Replace it with built-in fetch.
+5. Recommendation: Found `axios` in file `package.json`: Replace it with built-in fetch.
-5. Warning: No LICENSE file.
+6. Warning: No LICENSE file.
-6. Recommendation: No ESLint configuration was found.
+7. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-Radarr by gravitykillseverything](https://github.com/gravitykillseverything/MMM-Radarr)